PanasheR/alx-backend_final_project/README.md

 # TauraiChat - Chat Application with Node.js and Socket.io
+### By Panashe Rusakaniko - AlX - Foundations program

 ## How to build and run the app
  - ### Clone this repo.
-After confirming that package.json is available
+Make sure package.json is available
  ```
  npm install
  ```